“Is Alibaba safe and legit?”, “How Trustworthy is Alibaba?”. Yes, many new importers have these concerns.

 After you have conducted a preliminary screening based on the information displayed by the supplier’s store, you can communicate with the supplier for further understanding.

 Usually, you are communicating with the supplier’s salesman.
-Most salesmen have apps that allow them to communicate in real time, such as WhatsApp, Skype, WeChat, etc. A timely-responsive supplier can report your order status in a sensible manner and also solve the problem quickly so that you feel at ease.
+Most salesmen have apps that allow them to communicate in real-time, such as WhatsApp, Skype, WeChat, etc. A timely-responsive supplier can sensibly report your order status and also solve the problem quickly so that you feel at ease.

 6. Any updated catalog or product manual?

 Many suppliers’ product categories are outdated (or not updated) on Alibaba.
 You can ask the supplier if they have the latest product catalog and product manual.
 Especially for those products with high professionalism (products like large machines), you need more parameters and details.

 For example, a slitter with a speed of only 120m/min and a slitter with a speed of 300m/min can vary in price from thousands to even tens of thousands of dollars.
 You need detailed product manuals to know more about them.